wp-plugins/content-glass-button/Readme.txt

 == Description ==
 Content Glass is a pending patent State Oriented Sharing platform that provide:

-1. Sharing tools
+1. Sharing tools.

-2. API for developers
+2. API for developers.
 3. Added value services.

 The CG platform is developed by Rhizome Networks LTD and you can read